realA10001986/Time-Circuits-Display/README.md

 By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
 By entering 555 and pressing ENTER, you can switch to shuffle mode, in which the songs are played in random order.
 Enter 222 followed by ENTER to switch back to consecutive mode.

-Entering 888 followed by ENTER re-starts the player at song 000, and 888xxx (xxx = three digit number) jumps to song #xxx.
+Entering 888 followed by ENTER re-starts the player at song 000, and 888xxx (xxx = three-digit number) jumps to song #xxx.

 See [here](#keypad-reference) for a list of controls of the music player.